miralbasolanki/Codsoft-Internship-Task3/README.md

 # Codsoft-Internship-Task3
 Hello!
 I am Miralba Solanki.
 Welcome to my GitHub repository!

-Task 3 : Password Generator
+Task 3 : PASSWORD GENERATOR

 A password generator is a useful tool that generates strong and random passwords for users.
 This project aims to create a